-The experienced lawyers at Tom Kiley Injury Lawyers of Boston have been representing accident victims throughout the state of Massachusetts for more than 40 years now.
+The experienced lawyers at Tom Kiley Injury Lawyers of Massachusetts have been representing accident victims throughout the state of Massachusetts for more than 40 years now.
 During that time period, we’ve obtained more than $400 MILLION DOLLARS on behalf of our clients, helping them recover financially so that they can begin to put their lives back together.
 If you’ve been involved in an accident resulting in major injuries, DO NOT HESITATE to contact our experienced legal team.
 The insurance company knows how to hinder your injury claim.
 Insurance companies know how to reduce the personal injury damages you can recover.
 Time is of the essence, and every extra minute can help us build an even stronger personal injury claim on your behalf.

 The concept of personal injury law is simple: If you were hurt, or a loved one was killed, due to another’s negligence or recklessness, you have the right to hold them accountable and seek compensation for resulting damages.
 The process for recovering compensation, however, is more complex.